How We Rate Dog Food

 And when they result in a settlement, the truth or falsehood of the allegations are usually not revealed to the public.

-Each of our reviews is based upon the factual information we retrieve from government-regulated and standardized pet food labels… and nothing else.
+Each of our reviews is based on the factual information we retrieve from government-regulated and standardized pet food labels, and nothing else.

-If you Google the name of almost any major brand, you’ll likely find hundreds of complaints, claims and lawsuits for many of their products.
+If you Google the name of almost any major brand, you’ll likely find hundreds of complaints, claims and lawsuits for many of its products.

 Once any dog food has been confirmed to have a serious problem, the FDA expects the related company to voluntarily recall its product.

-Until we know with certainty if a particular dog food has been tested and recalled, it would be unfair and irresponsible for us to consider unverified claims when writing our reviews.
+Until we know for certain whether a particular dog food has been tested and recalled, it would be unfair and irresponsible for us to consider unverified claims when writing our reviews.

 Don’t you need to be a veterinarian to read a pet food label?

 Absolutely not.
-That would be like saying only a licensed medical doctor is qualified to read the side panel on a box of corn flakes.
+That would be like saying only a licensed medical doctor is qualified to read the side panel on a box of cereal.

-Although some believe that to judge a dog food label one must possess a long list of educational accomplishments and veterinary credentials after his name, nothing could be further from the truth.
+Although some believe that to judge a dog food label one must possess a long list of educational accomplishments and veterinary credentials after their name, nothing could be further from the truth.

-Anyone with a little dedication, a realistic knowledge about product labeling and the willingness to do a reasonable amount of research can learn to read a pet food label.
+Anyone with a little dedication, a realistic knowledge of product labeling and the willingness to do a reasonable amount of research can learn to read a pet food label.

 Why does my dog do better (or worse) on a specific product than your star rating would suggest?

-Since there’s no way for us (or anyone) to know how every dog will respond to a particular product, our rating system is not intended to suggest feeding a particular product will deliver specific results.
+Since there’s no way for us (or anyone) to know how every dog will respond to a particular product, is not intended to suggest feeding a particular product will deliver specific results.

 Each review is based upon government-regulated label information, ingredient quality and meat content only.
 And nothing else.